pydantic/pydantic/docs/index.rst

     pip install pydantic

-*pydantic* has no required dependencies except python 3.6+.
+*pydantic* has no required dependencies except python 3.6 or 3.7 (and dataclasses in python 3.6).
 If you've got python 3.6 and ``pip`` installed - you're good to go.

 If you want *pydantic* to parse json faster you can add `ujson <https://pypi.python.org/pypi/ujson>`_ as an optional dependency.
 Similarly if *pydantic's* email validation relies on